spotinst/help/src/docs/ocean/getting-started/aks/README.md

 In this step:

-* You select one of your AKS node pools as a [template](https://docs.spot.io/ocean/features/vngs/?id=default-vng) for your other custom [Virtual Node Groups](https://docs.spot.io/ocean/features/vngs/?id=virtual-node-groups).
+* You select one of your AKS node pools as a Virtual Node Group [template](https://docs.spot.io/ocean/features/vngs/?id=default-vng) for other (custom) Virtual Node Groups.
-* Create more custom Virtual Node Groups as required.
+* Create custom Virtual Node Groups as required.

-To create your first Virtual Node Group:
+To create your Virtual Node Groups:

 ![aks-create-cluster-2-managed-node-pools](https://github.com/user-attachments/assets/803d2ddd-c2db-4a75-b853-83b8c2b94180)